 Earlier this year I broke out some Kalecki to analyze where corporate profits were headed.
-The conclusion was rather simple – profits were likely to come under pressure towards the end of the year and could face substantial risk to the downside depending on the outcome of the fiscal cliff.
+The conclusion was rather simple – profits were likely to come under marginal pressure towards the end of the year but the risk of a large decline is unlikely.

 Albert Edwards at Societe Generale has an excellent new report out describing why we might already be in a profits recession.
 In other words, forget the fiscal cliff.
 The profits cliff is already here:

 “We have previously highlighted that it is the change in analyst optimism (rather than the level), that seems to determine the change in the equity market (see chart below).
 With the change in optimism turning down, this helps to explain the weakness in the market since its July peak.

 Regular readers will know that the IBES global aggregates data we use for the above charts is monthly, but my colleague Andrew Lapthorne aggregates up the weekly profits data from the stock level and publishes these in Global Market Arithmetic every Monday.
 His latest report this Monday had some very interesting observations.

 He said “the outlook for earnings has been extremely poor in recent weeks.
 Yes, the US reporting season led to an improvement in near term (2012) earnings forecasts with the ratio of upgrades to total estimate changes for 2012 earnings rising from 44% to 50% over the past month, but earnings momentum for 2013 has slumped, dropping from 48% to 42%, leading to a major divergence between the two (see left-hand chart below – we contrast the US divergence with that of Europe).
 For earnings momentum to collapse during a reporting season is highly unusual, as optimistic forecasts are generally reeled in over the period between reporting seasons.”